40 ft x 8 ft wall

 Corners, bond pattern, lintels, half blocks, grout, rebar, mortar, footings, and structural design are outside this count.

-Use this free concrete block calculator to estimate CMU or concrete block count from wall length, height, block face size, openings, and waste.
+Use this free concrete block calculator to estimate CMU block count, courses, and blocks per course from wall length, height, nominal block size, openings, and waste.

 40 ft x 8 ft wall